 You may undergo one or more of the scans in order to help identify the tumor and assess your suitability for the various treatments.

-Histology/cytology: All of the previously mentioned tests may lead the doctor to diagnose bile duct cancer.
-However the only definite way to confirm this diagnosis is to examine some of the abnormal tissue (cancer cells) under a microscope.
-If a sample of tissue is required we may perform a biopsy.
-This is when a needle is passed through your skin, into the affected area.
+All of the previously mentioned tests may lead the doctor to diagnose bile duct cancer.
+However, the only definite way to confirm this diagnosis to examine some of the abnormal tissue (cancer cells) under a microscope.
+If a sample of tissue required we may perform a biopsy.
+This when a needle passed through your skin, into the affected area.
 If your doctor is planning to treat your cancer with surgery, you may not undergo a biopsy, as tissue confirmation can be obtained after the operation, by the laboratory.

-Laparoscopy: This is a small operation that allows the doctors to look at your gallbladder, liver and other organs close to the gall bladder.
-It is done under a general anaesthetic and you will have a short stay in hospital.
-While you are asleep under anaesthetic, the doctor makes a small cut (incision) in your tummy (abdomen).
+This a small operation that allows the doctors to look at your gallbladder, liver, and other organs close to the gall bladder.
+It is done under a general anesthetic and you will have a short stay in hospital.
+While you asleep under anesthetic, the doctor makes a small cut (incision) in your tummy (abdomen).
 They will insert a thin, flexible tube with a light and camera (laparoscope).
 They may take a small sample of tissue (biopsy) to look at under a microscope.
 After a laparoscopy, you will have one or two stitches in your tummy.
 You may have uncomfortable wind or shoulder pains for several days after the operation.
 You can often ease the pain by walking or taking sips of peppermint water.

 TREATMENT OF GALLBLADDER CANCER: